Principal Investigator

 Patty Van Cappellen, PhD.

-Patty Van Cappellen, PhD. is an Assistant Research Professor in the Social Science Research Institute and in the Department of Psychology and Neuroscience.
+Patty Van Cappellen, PhD. is an Associate Research Professor in the Social Science Research Institute and in the Department of Psychology and Neuroscience.
 Dr. Van Cappellen is also the Director of the Interdisciplinary Behavioral Research Center at Duke University.
 Dr. Van Cappellen earned her Ph.D. in Social Psychology in 2012 from UCLouvain, Belgium.
 She then moved to do a postdoc with Barbara Fredrickson on positive psychology and psychophysiology at UNC-Chapel Hill where she became Research Assistant Professor.

 Dr. Van Cappellen received the Early Career Award from the International Association for the Psychology of Religion (IAPR) in 2017 and the Margaret Gorman Early Career Award from the American Psychological Association Div.
 36 in 2019.
 She was an Associate Editor of the peer-reviewed journal “Archive for the Psychology of Religion” from 2017 until 2021.
 See her Researchgate profile.